 From E. Varney Kamah| GNN Correspondent | Maryland County |

-A high power of delegation from UNICEF, WFP and LRRRC is currently visiting Maryland County, specifically the Little Wlebo Refugees Camp in Harper district aimed at evaluating the growing plight of Ivorian refugees who fled their country, according to our reporter, the delegation arrived November 16, 2020’
+A high power delegation from UNHCR, UNICEF, WFP and LRRRC is currently visiting Maryland County, specifically the Little Wlebo Refugees Camp in Harper district aimed at evaluating the growing plight of Ivorian refugees who fled their country, according to our reporter, the delegation arrived November 16, 2020’

 The delegation was joyfully welcomed by the Superintendent of Maryland County George A Prowd who led the trip on the Refugee camp, and expressed gratitude and thanks to the delegations for their visit, and further assured a cordial working relationship with the delegations where in the county.

-Addressing the delegations on behalf of the Ivorian refugees at little Wlebo Refugees Camp, Albert Didan who is also a pastor speaking on behalf of the refugees highlighted some of the majors problems they are faced with at the refugee camp include since their arrival, stressing the lack of conducive shelter, water, school, hospital staff, Food and latrines among others
+Addressing the delegations on behalf of the Ivorian refugees at Little Wlebo Refugees Camp, Albert Didan who is also a pastor speaking on behalf of the refugees highlighted some of the majors problems they are faced with at the refugee camp include since their arrival, stressing the lack of conducive shelter, water, school, hospital staff, Food and latrines among others